 “It’s the one I got from the Liberitoa’s people.
-It doesn’t suit my taste.”
+It’s not to my taste.”

-Walm never thought such a word would come out of Commander Duwei’s mouth, as he always drank anything like water.
+Walm never thought that such a word would come out of Commander Duwei’s mouth, because he always drank everything like water

-Walm staggered out and sat down with his back at the base of the big tree.
+Walm staggered out and sat down with his back against the foot of the big tree.

-The unrefined fighting-loving three idiots didn’t say anything to Walm, perhaps because they had noticed something wrong with him.
+The unrefined fighting-loving three idiots said nothing to Walm, perhaps because they had noticed that something was wrong with him.

-Walm put his hand on the chin strap, removed the helmet, and rolled it on the ground.
+Walm put his hand on the chinstrap, took off the helmet and let it roll to the ground.
 The chain rang as if to protest.
-The scalp exposed to the outside air felt comfortable.
-While stroking the stuffy and itchy head, he opened the lid of the hip flask and brought it to his mouth.
+The scalp exposed to the outside air felt pleasant.
+While stroking the stuffy and itchy head, he opened the lid of the flask and brought it to his mouth.

-The smell of alcohol went into his nose, and his throat and stomach became hot at once.
-But soon, the taste disappeared, leaving a faint sweet lingering taste on his tongue.
+The smell of alcohol rose to his nose and his throat and stomach immediately became hot.
+But soon the taste disappeared, leaving a faint, sweet aftertaste on his tongue.

 The time was still early in the morning.
-Contrary to his heart which was cloudy, the blue sky beyond the trees was cloudless.
+In contrast to his cloudy heart, the blue sky beyond the trees was cloudless.

 After spitting one swear word, Walm once again gulped the liquor.

 TN: Here, an image of the character design of Walm